kisimere/s-tools/README.md

-# build for dwm and co
+# builds for dwm and co